szabgab/python.code-maven.com/books/python-programming/src/subprocess/subprocess-collect-output-while-external-program-is-running.md

 # subprocess collect output while external program is running

 For this to work properly the external program might need to set the output to unbuffered.
-In Python by default prining to STDERR is unbuffered, but we had to pass `flush=True` to the print function to make it unbuffered for STDOUT as well.
+In Python by default printing to STDERR is unbuffered, but we had to pass `flush=True` to the print function to make it unbuffered for STDOUT as well.